UPDATED August 2021

 What did that take?
 Three minutes?
 Easy-peasy.

 Try to be consistent about how often and when you post.
-There are some optimal days and times when to post to Facebook and other social media.
-A good idea is to write several posts and then using a social media manager like Buffer to schedule and automate their distribution.
+While there is likely no single “best time” to post, there are some optimal days and times when to post to Facebook and other social media.
+A good idea is to write several posts and then use a social media manager, like the Facebook scheduler we offer as part of our personally branded social media posts, to schedule and automate their distribution.

 Create a group